hifis-net/awesome-rse-education/readme.md

 Higher education offers at universities and the like with RSE focus:

-- [Learn Research Software Engineering](https://de-rse.org/learn-and-teach/learn/) - Overview of [deRSE](https://de-rse.org/) on study programs (with an focus on Germany)
+- [Learn Research Software Engineering](https://de-rse.org/learn-and-teach/learn/) - Overview of [deRSE](https://de-rse.org/) on study programs (with an focus on Germany).

 ## Podcasts